 Cream Cheese Icing on a beater

-Did you make this Cream Cheese Frosting?
-Leave us a rating and a comment below!
+Did you enjoy this Cream Cheese Frosting Recipe?
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text

-Best Ever Cream Cheese Frosting in a bowl
+close up of Best Ever Cream Cheese Frosting

 Servings 2.5 cups